 Fear Effect.
 This trope is a real annoyance in the first game (particularly after death scenes), but was fixed in the prequel.

 Sanity Aikens Artifact processed lightmaps when loading a level.
 Most of the loading period was in that single task, and was identified as part of the loading description.

 There are very very minor loadtimes in the arcade version of Total Carnage.
 It's near-impossible to see them on a PC unless you have outdated hardware, however.
 The cutscenes disguise it, and then the pre-gameplay map disguises it more.
 What is first loaded underneath the map is a screenshot of how the level looks with your current stats overlaid.

-Possibly the worst loading times ever seen are in King's Quest: Mask of Eternity, with loads upwards of twenty minutes for each level.
+King's Quest: Mask of Eternity has loads upwards of twenty minutes for each level.
+It takes forever to load each area, with multiple loading screens each time you load up the game.
 Mask of Eternity, in order to conserve hard disk space, only kept the current region files on the hard drive.
 When you first started a region, it copied that region's files from the CD to the game folder and when you left for a new area, it uninstalled the previous region files and installed the upcoming area's files.
-There's only 9 regions in the game (two of them extremely small) and the other 7 quite large.
-That means switching levels was kinda like doing a semi-uninstall/install each time, deleting like 100 MB from your hard drive and then copying another 100 MB from the CD back onto it. (real fun with a 2x CD-Rom drive) There was no official way to do a full install of the game either.
+There's only 9 regions in the game, two of them extremely small, and the other 7 quite large.
+That means switching levels was kinda like doing a semi-uninstall/install each time, deleting like 100 MB from your hard drive and then copying another 100 MB from the CD back onto it (real fun with a 2x CD-Rom drive).
+There was no official way to do a full install of the game either.